 Hormone replacement therapy primer

-Below are WHI's findings on effects of two common types of hormone therapy on risks of various diseases in women.
+WHI investigated the effects of two common types of hormone therapy on risks of various diseases in women.
 Estrogen plus progestin therapy is prescribed to postmenopausal women; estrogen alone is used in women who have had a hysterectomy.
-For more information, visit http://whi.org/ and http://whiscience.org.
+For more information, visit http://whi.org/.